sobotka/filmic-blender/README.md

 # Viewing in Other Applications

-If you wish to tag Filmic still imagea for propeely colour managed viewers, an ICC profile that uses REC.709 primaries, white point, and specifies a 2.2 power function is appropriate. [https://github.com/ellelstone/elles_icc_profiles/blob/master/profiles/sRGB-elle-V2-g22.icc](Elle Stone has such a profile located in her GitHub).
+If you wish to tag Filmic still imagea for propeely colour managed viewers, an ICC profile that uses REC.709 primaries, white point, and specifies a 2.2 power function is appropriate.
+[Elle Stone has such a profile located in her GitHub](https://github.com/ellelstone/elles_icc_profiles/blob/master/profiles/sRGB-elle-V2-g22.icc).
 The canonized sRGB ICC profile is not a match.
 Simply assign the profile to your generated image.
 Do not convert.

 # Issues